p2docs/p2docs.github.io/page/branch.md

 **TODO: Research what happens if skip is executed when another SKIP is still active (or suspended)**

 <%=p2instrinfo('skipf')%>
-SKIPF causes the following 32 instructions to be conditionally skipped, based on the bit pattern loaded from **D**estination (bit 0 corresponds to the instruction immediately following SKIPF and bit 31 corresponds to the 32nd instruction following SKIPF).
+SKIPF allows any of the next 32 instructions to be skipped if the corresponding bit is set (=1) in **D**estination.
+Bit 0 controls skipping for the first instruction after SKIPF and bit 31 the 32nd. **D**estination is loaded into an internal shift register, changing it while SKIPF is active has no effect.

-Skipping continues after jump instructions and the same skip pattern applies whether or not a conditional jump is made.
-A call instruction (or [interrupt](irq.html)) suspends skipping until after the corresponding return instruction.
-Nested calls are allowed up to a level of eight, matching the size of the internal stack.
-A routine called from a skip sequence and any subroutines it calls consume only one skip bit.
-A SKIP/SKIPF/EXECF within the routine replaces the suspended skip sequence and starts a new one, which provides a way of ending skipping earlier than normal but otherwise should be avoided.

-Note that [AUGS](misc.html#augs) and [AUGD](misc.html#augd) count as instructions!
-So `WRLONG ##1234, ##4568` **counts as 3 instructions!**

-SKIPF is different to [SKIP](#skip) in that it can completely eliminate instructions from the pipeline.
+SKIPF works similarly to [SKIP](#skip), but differs in that it can completely eliminate instructions from the pipeline.
 The skipped instructions take zero cycles to execute and _don't_ consume any [ALTx-type instruction](indir.html) preceding them.
 This works by incrementing PC by more than one instruction at a time.

 However, this instruction has some **severe limitations/oddities**: